-Participation in projects supported by the New Hampshire IDeA Network of Biological Research Excellence (NH-INBRE) opens educational, intellectual and professional doors that change lives.
+Participation in projects supported by the New Hampshire IDeA Network of Biological Research Excellence opens educational, intellectual and professional doors that change lives.

 The small, close-knit feel of the biology major allows students to team up with a faculty member and dive into an ongoing research project.